-As discussed in Note 3 to the 2020 financial statements, the full extent of the COVID-19 pandemic's direct or indirect financial impact on the District is unknown.
-Management's plans in response to this matter are also described in Note 3.
+As discussed in Note 4 to the 2020 financial statements, the full extent of the COVID-19 pandemic's direct or indirect financial impact on the District is unknown.

 INTERNAL CONTROL OVER FINANCIAL REPORTING

 In planning and performing our audit of the financial statements, we considered the District's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the District's internal control.